saro9588/Members-App/README.md

 This app can serve other types of users as well.
 You can create a user, store specific info about each user, update the info of each user.

 ## Improvements
-Set up the user login.
+1)Set up the user login.
+2)Improve Prisma Schema Model to store info related to each user after being created, this info is different from the initially set set of notes.
+3)Improve the landing page UI.

 ## Built with
 React.